marxg/chess_project/README.md

 ## Chess - Unsupervised Learning

 ### Description:
-The goal of this project is to create chess hueristics using unsupervised learning. ***More details soon.***
+#### Overview:
+The goal of this project is to create chess hueristics using unsupervised learning.
+It is common knowledge that state-of-the-art chess engines easily dominate the best human players.
+This has been true for over a decade and is a major accomplishment of machine learning.
+Opinions on the effect of these engines on human play will vary depending on who you ask.
+Certainly, chess engines have accelerated the development of opening and endgame theory, but these developments are more relevant to the expert than the novice.
+I want to use machine learning to produce a set of principles of good play for the novice to use to advance to an above-average player.
+#### Process:

+#### Results:

 ### Instructions:
 1) Download my database containing games and features: https://drive.google.com/open?id=1JOy-OZgNoVw0q7Xk2BlZhLGkkMpIDHQY.